nickmckenney/calanderprojectMERN/README.md

 By hovering over a day that includes a birthday you can click the small (x) that appears to delete the birthday in the block.

 ---

-- Edit a Birthday by using the input fields to the right
----

 **Getting Started**